lmouhib/auto-register-spark-ui-k8s/README.md

         **SPARK_LABEL_SERVICE_SELECTOR**: The label selector used to identify Spark services.
 Default is "spark-app-selector".

         **SPARK_NAMESPACE**: The Kubernetes namespace where the Spark jobs are running.
-Default is "default" namespace.
+Default the controller will listen to all namespaces.

         **NAMESPACED_INGRESS_PATH**: Whether to use namespaced ingress paths.
 Default is "true".